LegacyModdingMC/UniMixins/README.md

 # UniMixins

 UniMixins is a Mixin loader for Minecraft 1.7.10 designed for maximum compatibility.
-It plans to combine the features of as many mixin loaders as possible, and its modular nature makes it possible to use along other loaders if necessary.
+It aims to combine the features of as many mixin loaders as possible, and its modular nature makes it possible to use along other loaders if necessary.

 ## Background